 Step 2 – Fill Transfer Forms

 The new discount broker always makes the request for transfer.
 You don’t have to ask your old discount broker.
 Use the forms from the new discount broker, fill it in, and put it in the mail.
-In general, you probably can use the in kind option for the transfer and it will all be transfered as is.
+In general, you probably can use the in kind option for the transfer and it will all be transferred as is.

 You will need to wait for the transfer to complete which can take some time.